Delirious?

-In the final years of their career, Delirious? began to place a strong focus on humanitarian issues in their music.
-Both Martin Smith and Stu G started charities.
-Drummer Stew Smith left the band at the end of April 2008, and it was announced via a press release on in July of the same year that Delirious? would soon embark on an indefinite and probably permanent hiatus from recording and touring in order to focus on these new projects.
-On 29 November 2009 they gave their final performance for a sold-out crowd at London's Hammersmith Apollo and have now officially disbanded.
+During their final years, Delirious? began to focus on humanitarian issues in their music, and Martin Smith and Stu G started charities.
+Drummer Stew Smith left the band at the end of April 2008, and in a press release in July that same year, it was announced that the band would embark on an indefinite and possibly permanent hiatus.
+Delirious? performed their final concert in November 2009.